He'd been selected No. 1 overall in the NBA draft, won Rookie of the Year honors, nearly averaged a triple-double in a playoff series.

 It's an occasion Sixers fans will surely never forget.

-Early in third quarter of the Sixers' game against the Lakers, Simmons pulled up and attempted a three-pointer from the top of the key.
+Early in third quarter of the Sixers' 143-120 win over the Lakers (see observations), Simmons pulled up and attempted a three-pointer from the top of the key.
 The shot rimmed out.

 Simmons had taken 644 field goals this season heading into Sunday's game, just two of them from three-point range (both out of necessity, at the end of quarters).
 He was 13 for 63 from 10 feet and out.